PoCInnovation/Workshops/software/28.Gin/README.md

 Add a route on the endpoint `/`:
 - It uses the `GET` method
-- It responds `"hello: world"` in a json format
+- It must call a helloWorld function that responds `"hello: world"` in a json format

 > You can test it with `http://localhost:8080/` in a browser or with `postman`